I live in a small flat. I hate dust, clutter and mess. I like surfaces to have clear space on them.

 But just lately, I’ve noticed the tell-tale piles of books and papers starting to creep back in.
 I am aware of never-worn clothes in drawers and cupboards.
 It’s time to clear out, and more importantly, to get back into the clutter-free mind-set that stops the creep in the first place.

-“Have nothing in your home that you do not believe to be useful or beautiful” said William Morris, and that’s a good rule to keep in mind when you start a clear out.
+William Morris said: “Have nothing in your home that you do not believe to be useful or beautiful”, and that’s a good rule to keep in mind when you start a clear out.
 I am fortunate in that I love chucking stuff out; it feels so cleansing.
 But of course, most of the stuff I get rid of actually goes to charity, Freecycle, or in the recycling.
 I consider it a challenge to put as little as possible in actual landfill.

 I used to be a lot more of a clutter fiend, and it took a spell of being royally broke while I was at university to break the habit.
 And this illustrates the second rule of clutter-free living.
 It took being skint to make me realise, that yes, I could get by without “shopping”.

 Of course, we all need to buy certain things, within reason.
 But the problem starts when we go to the shops for one thing, and come out with 5 bags of all kinds of stuff.
-I used to tell myself that yes; I did need these cupcake tins, this nail varnish, this hair dye, and these sparkly candles.
-Or that I just had to buy them now, because they were “so cheap”.
 Big supermarkets, Ikea, and discount places like Wilkinson’s are particular danger zones for this fill-your-basket syndrome.
+So take a little bit more time thinking about what you NEED rather than giving in to temptation about what you want (easier said than done).